WordPress/openverse/docs/projects/README.md

 PR review.
 Once the document is accepted and approved, it is merged and the relevant step of the process is complete.

+## Providing project updates

+At all stages of a project, weekly public updates are the best way for Openverse contributors and maintainers to understand the health of a project.
+Importantl, these updates allow us to allocate resources to projects that need them before work stalls completely.

+Project updates should be left as comments in the project threads.
+Even if the update is "the project is blocked." or "No developments this week.", the updates should still be posted.
+This removes ambiguity for folks visiting the project, avoiding questions like "I don't see an update this week; is it being worked on or not?"

+These updates are useful for folks checking in on a project but also for the project lead.
+It's an opportunity to _reflect on_ the status of the project and any blockers, or successes to be shared.

+Here is an [update template](./templates/project-update.md) to be followed for every project update.
+Some update information will be specific to the current phase of the project.
+In the future we might develop different templates for each project phase.
+For now, we'll see which conventions emerge as we begin using this process.

 ## Project Lifecycle

 There a few stages in the project process.
 None is inherently more important